KerbaeAdAstra/KerbalFuture/CONTRIBUTING.md

 ## Suggesting Features

 Kerbal Future is based on a foundation of hard science-fiction.
 Handwaving is kept to a minimum.
-Kerbal Future will implement most if not all paradigms of Kerbae ad Astra - see the official Wiki [here](https://github.com/KerbaeAdAstra/wiki/wiki).
-As such, features requests or suggestions will probably be denied unless it fits in with the universe.
+Kerbal Future will implement most if not all paradigms of Kerbae ad Astra - see the official Wiki [here](http://35.190.136.99/w/).
+As such, feature requests or suggestions will probably be denied unless it fits in with the universe.

 ## Community